All Products

 Sample code

-The following code provides an example on how to perform resumable upload:
+The following code provides an example of how to perform a resumable upload.

 require 'aliyun/oss'